-Teams may substitute team participants in the event of illness or scheduling conflict prior to competition.
+Teams may substitute team participants in the event of illness or scheduling conflict.

-Each match will last 12 minutes, beginning when the judge begins to ask the first question.
+Each match will last 12 minutes, beginning when the judge starts to ask the first question.
 A judge will be responsible for keeping the official time.

 The clock shall not stop, except when a game official needs to adjudicate a procedural protest or other serious problem; to discipline, warn, or eject a player; to replace a question; to acquire replacement or supplemental questions; to repair or replace malfunctioning game equipment; or to address an external issue interfering with gameplay (e.g., hallway noise or a fire alarm).

 During a clock stoppage, players and coaches may ask game officials to announce the score, verify the correctness of the score, verify that a buzzer system is working, clarify a rule, or otherwise answer questions pertinent to the competition.

 RESPONSE ELIGIBILITY & TIME LIMITS

 A player may buzz in to answer a question at any point after the judge begins to read the question, but must buzz within 10 seconds of completion of the question being asked.
 If neither team buzzes in that time, the judge will read the answer and move on to the next question.